 Certain places, things or events can cause intense fears and feelings in some people.
 Examples include fear of heights, flying, confined spaces, animals, blood, public speaking and many others.
 Most people with phobias work hard to avoid these triggers.
 If a phobia is affecting social interaction, work or other key areas of your life, you should seek treatment.

 Many factors and behaviors can cause or worsen anxiety disorders, including:

 Our bodies and emotions can signal an anxiety disorder.
 Different types of anxiety disorders have unique signs and symptoms – but some characteristics are common to all anxiety disorders.
 Examples of anxiety symptoms include:

-If you're experiencing signs of an anxiety disorder, it can be overwhelming.
-Mercy's behavioral health experts are here to help with treating anxiety.
+If you or a loved one is experiencing signs of an anxiety disorder, Mercy's behavioral health specialists are here to help.

-Learn about anxiety diagnosis & treatment options here
+Learn about diagnosis and treatment options for anxiety disorders.

 At Mercy, we offer comprehensive testing services to diagnose all types of anxiety disorders, including: